Opisthorchis felineus

 Felineus infections may also involve the pancreatic ducts.
 Diagnosis of Opisthorchis infection is based on microscopic identification of parasite eggs in stool specimens.
 Safe and effective medication is available to treat Opisthorchis infections.
 Adequately freezing or cooking fish will kill the parasite.

 Distribution

-Distribution of Opisthorchis felineus include: Spain, Italy, Albania, Greece, France, Macedonia, Switzerland, Germany, Poland, Russia, Turkey, and Caucasus.
+Distribution of Opisthorchis felineus include: Spain, Italy, Albania, Greece, France, North Macedonia, Switzerland, Germany, Poland, Russia, Turkey, and Caucasus.

 Life cycle

 The first intermediate hosts of the parasite are freshwater snails: